 Of course, it’s worth noting that Windows 10 likely wouldn’t have seen this massive influx of users if it wasn’t being offered for free.
 Given that Microsoft has hinted that the OS will eventually be offered at a price, it’s likely that these numbers will slow significantly once the initial rush is over.

 The Xbox One is set to be brought in line with the rest of the Windows 10 family via an upcoming system update, and new tech like HoloLens is also set to use the OS as its foundation.
-A strong launch was thus just the beginning — Microsoft has made no bones about the fact that Windows 10 is a product for the long haul.
+A strong launch was thus just the beginning — Microsoft has made no bones about the fact that

 It was only this year that Windows 7 overtook XP as the most popular version of Microsoft’s flagship OS.
 It remains to be seen how long it will take for Windows 10 to begin its reign.

 - Windows 10 vs. MacOS vs. Chrome OS

 - The best Microsoft Office deals for May 2020

 - Lenovo IdeaPad Duet review: Great Chrome tablet at nice price